 Advice to Writers: Ignore all advice because you’ve got to imagine here’s your book and that book is going to be competing with several others.
 The only way it stands a chance is if it has a heartbeat of its own.
 Otherwise you’re writing by committee.
 So close your eyes and write the book you want.
 Then it stands a chance.
 There’s no guarantee.

 Like this?
-Read the chapter on Steve Berry.
+Read the chapter on David Morrell.